• Meeting AP CSP College Board Requirements

 questions_bank.js50 questions across 5 CS topics

-Backend APIapi/snakes_game.pyCRUD, leaderboard, champions, reset
+Backend APIapi/snakes_game.pyCRUD, leaderboard, champions, active players, reset

 api/boss_battle.pyBattle room creation/joining

-WebSocketsocketio_handlers/boss_battle.pyBoss + PvP sync, chat, powerups
+WebSocketsocketio_handlers/boss_battle.pyBoss battle + PvP sync, lobby chat, powerups, collision resolution

-Modelsmodel/snakes_game.pySnakesGameData (progress, bullets, lives)
+Modelsmodel/snakes_game.pySnakesGameData (progress, bullets, lives, sections, lessons)

 model/boss_room.pyBossRoom, BossPlayer, BossBattleStats